Index Graph Implementation Problems Change Language (Farsi) Source

 }

-// Next, we print the neighbors of each vertex
+// In the following, we print the neighbors of each vertex

 cout << "Vertex number: " << x << "\n";